moleculerjs/site/source/0.12/docs/errors.md

 title: Errors
 ---
-Moleculer has some error classes.
+Moleculer has some built-in `Error`.
 You can use it when you raise an error in services.

 ## Base error classes